mojavemasri/spotify_reccomendation_app/README.md

 pip3 install mysql-connector-python

 RUN THE CODE:
-After cloning the repo, cd into the repo and run the command "python3 pythoncode/app.py"
+After cloning the repo(or unzipping the folder), cd into the folder and run the command "python3 pythoncode/app.py"
 Once you run that, select the "reccomendations" menu option and follow the prompts.
 The app will prompt you to enter your own spotify playlists to get a reccomendation.
 In case you don't use spotify, I will include some of my own playlists below for you to run(don't judge my music taste haha)
 I have included some sample text chunk inputs you can run instead of having to select all the different options, just so you can see the genetic algorithm run without having to do all the commands.